Understanding the rent versus buy decision

 Homeownership does have its negatives, though.
 The biggest one is the up-front money required.
 You will almost assuredly need a down payment unless you are qualify for a VA loan, and the minimum is 3.5% for a FHA loan.
 20% is a typical down-payment.
 Lower down payments will increase the interest rate on your loan and could necessitate mortgage insurance, which is tacked on to your mortgage payment.
 Closing costs are also a big expense, and this is where the first-time homebuyer usually gets surprised.
 Incidentally, closing costs are the biggest reason why you don’t want to buy for short periods – they can be substantial, and include everything from transfer taxes, title fees, appraisal costs, escrow payments, and more.
-Before buying, it is important to determine Las Vegas closing costs, or wherever you are planning on buying, to make sure this is within your budget.
+The total dollar amount of closing costs can vary by location and the value of the property and therefore doing your research is strongly recommended.
+For instance, if you are considering purchasing a property in Charleston in South Carolina, you can click here to find some useful information.
+Ultimately, there is a chance you might be able to save some money on your closing costs if you compare fees from lender to lender.
+You also do not actually need to use any of the companies that your lender suggests.
+It is therefore well worth calling around for prices in your local area.
+Above all, before buying, it is important to determine Las Vegas closing costs, or wherever you are planning on buying, to make sure this is within your budget.
 Second, you have to take into account maintenance costs, which include everything from routine pest spraying to periodic replacement of the roof or driveway.

 Doing the math